 The one-day conference, tentatively scheduled for September 21, is expected to explore the principles behind what Blair calls the "third way" between free market capitalism and state socialism.

 Among leaders expected to attend are Italian Prime Minister Romano Prodi and Brazilian President Fernando Henrique Cardoso.

 A spokesman for New York University, which is expected to host the gathering, told the London Financial Times that an event would take place but could not provide details of the agenda.

 However, U.S. officials said that Clinton, Blair and Prodi, all of whom are planning to be in New York for the U.N.
 General Assembly session, were expected to speak at the conference on the broad theme of "Democracy in the Global Economy."

 Over the past year there have been several meetings between supporters of Clinton and Blair aimed at formulating a new political philosophy to guide center-left parties into the 21st Century.

+The initiative has been pressed by Blair who broke the political mold in Britain last year when he led his Labour Party to a landslide election victory over the Conservatives after 20 years in opposition.
 Traditionally, Labour is a socialist party born out of the struggle early this century between trade unions and employers.

 Blair has moved Labour to the center, jettisoning its commitments to public ownership, higher state spending and punitive taxation, and pursuing conservative economic policies.